Alec AL-K25 R-Boko Tool Review

 I have found four tools in the Alec series (so far), this R-Boko which is an outstanding solution for rounded surfaces, the R-V6 (shown above) which makes clean-up of ejector pin marks and the insides of round parts easy, the F-V6 for working around flat surfaces (especially confined spaces), and the Lagia, which has a combination of these features.
 We'll examine these other tools soon.

-You can find the R-Boko with free shipping (within the US) at HobbyZone USA here!
+You can find the R-Boko (within the US) at HobbyZone USA here!

 My thanks to HobbyZone USA for this review sample.